 Plus, mLearning course content has to be very specific and straightforward to be understood by learners.
-This can benefit learners who face barriers to go on with lengthy courses given their expansive nature, a multitude of textbooks and resources they have to refer to, and the immense focus they required.
+This can benefit learners who face barriers to going on with lengthy courses given their expansive nature, the multitude of textbooks and resources they have to refer to, and the immense focus they required.

 Having digestible, bit-sized pieces makes it easier to learn and retain information.
 Granted, it takes more time to learn, but by decreasing cognitive overload, mLearning enables a more effective teaching methodology and prevents learners from short-term learning like rote memorization.

 As mentioned before, institutional education is not what it used to be.
 We’re barely preparing people for the workforce while delivering little education regarding the realities of the world.
 More importantly, education has become more of a privilege rather than a right.
 That’s primarily due to the exorbitant tuition fees of higher education bodies.

 By formulating courses on mLearning platforms, they are easier for people to gain access to them at lower prices.
 Again, they get to choose what they want to learn depending on their financial standing and needs.
 As a result, people can learn important life skills like dealing with their finances, soft skills for their job, language courses, and even cooking.

 In addition, often, mLearning courses are shorter and as mentioned bite-sized which translates to more affordable learning opportunities.